Newlywed disagreement: Svitolina, Monfils differ on the draw

 The fifth-seeded Svitolina beat No. 25 Daria Kasatkina 6-4, 6-2 on Friday to set up a fourth-round matchup with No. 12 Simona Halep, a two-time Grand Slam champion.

 Monfils, the No. 17 seed, faces 13th-seeded Jannik Sinner on Saturday.
-Svitolina probably already knew that, saying: “His draw, I’m looking even more probably than mine.”
+Svitolina probably already knew that, saying she probably checks out his bracket more than her own.

-Svitolina said she and Monfils are competitive and their performances serve as motivation for each other.

-“I’m happy that we’re playing different days because then we can focus on one person, then the other one,” Svitolina said.
-“Definitely I’m very happy that Gael is playing well, as well, and winning.”
+“I’m happy that we’re playing different days,” Svitolina said, “because then we can focus on one person, then the other one.”

 NOT A BAD DEBUT